Dosage Form: cream

 Administration of topical corticosteroids to pediatric patients should be limited to the least amount compatible with an effective therapeutic regimen.
 Chronic corticosteroid therapy may interfere with the growth and development of pediatric patients.

-In controlled clinical studies, the incidence of adverse reactions was low (0.8%) for Desoximetasone Cream 0.25%, and included burning, folliculitis and folliculo-pustular lesions.
+In controlled clinical studies the incidence of adverse reactions was low (0.8%) for Desoximetasone Cream USP, 0.05% and included pruritus, erythema, vesiculation, and burning sensation.

 Topically applied corticosteroids can be absorbed in sufficient amounts to produce systemic effects (see PRECAUTIONS).